Suchomimus: Classification

 In their original 1998 paper, Sereno and colleagues analyzed the distribution of forty-five traits to produce a cladogram that showed Suchomimus and Baryonyx to be distinct but closely related genera.
-Based on the classification previously proposed in 1986 and 1997 by Charig and Milner, German paleontologist Oliver Rauhut reinstated the family Baryonychidae in 2003, noting the fragmentary and now-destroyed nature of the Spinosaurus holotype, while including this taxon within the group alongside Baryonyx, Suchomimus, Irritator, and its possible junior synonym, Angaturama.
+Based on the classification previously proposed between 1986 and 1997 by Charig and Milner, German paleontologist Oliver Rauhut reinstated the family Baryonychidae in 2003, noting the fragmentary and now-destroyed nature of the Spinosaurus holotype, while including this taxon within the group alongside Baryonyx, Suchomimus, Irritator, and its possible junior synonym, Angaturama.
 The following year, however, American palaeontologist Thomas R. Holtz Jr. and his colleagues regarded Baryonychidae as a synonym of Spinosauridae and reassigned these genera to the latter family, a classification that was subsequently supported by most later revisions.
 In 2017, Brazilian paleontologists Marcos Sales and Cesar Schultz have questioned the monophyly of Baryonychinae (meaning it might be an unnatural group), stating that the South American spinosaurids Angaturama and Irritator represent intermediate forms between Baryonychinae and Spinosaurinae, based on their craniodental (skull and tooth) features.
 Although not ruling out this possibility, American paleontologist Chris T. Barker and his colleagues established in 2021 a new tribe within the Baryonychinae, named Ceratosuchopsini, a clade that includes Ceratosuchops, Riparovenator, and Suchomimus.
 Their cladogram can be seen below.